-Orange and Almond Cake is moreish, moist, nutty and very orangy.
+Orange and Almond Cake is moreish, moist, nutty and deeply orangy in flavour.
 It is a cake that we feel should be in every cook’s repertoire, if you haven’t come across this famous cake till now you’re in for a real treat.
-Flourless, Gluten and dairy free too, it ticks a lot of boxes.
+Flourless, gluten and dairy free too, it ticks a lot of boxes.